Ventilator (2018 film): Plot

 Every year, the Mandalia family assembles in Chorvad, their ancestral village in state of Gujarat to celebrate Navratri festival.
-Three days before the festival, a doyen of the family—the much-loved and respected Girja Prasad Mandalia who is fondly known as Giju Kaka, fells in bathroom and goes into a coma.
+Three days before the festival, a doyen of the family—the much-loved and respected Girja Prasad Mandalia who is fondly known as Giju Kaka, falls down in bathroom and goes into a coma.
 He is put on life support—a medical ventilator—in a Shelby hospital in Ahmedabad.
 Girja Prasad's nephew, Jagdish Mandalia aka Jaggu (Jackie Shroff), a popular Bollywood actor, receives this news from his father during a screening of his film and he leaves for hospital in Ahmedabad.
 Giju Kaka has been very kind to Jaggu, who is having some issues with his own father, Ambalal Mandalia who despite being a scholar in Gujarati literature never approved Jaggu's passion for acting.
 On his way to the hospital, Jaggu meets his cousin Mukesh and tells everyone, including the family in the village.
 Although his relatives are worried about Giju Kaka, they are also worried about the upcoming festivities.
 Giju Kaka's death during the festival would mean a period of mourning, spoiling their festive plans.

 All of the family members and their neighbours visit Giju Kaka in the hospital, praying to Goddess Amba for his quick recovery.
 Girja Prasad's wife Surya and their son Prashant (Pratik Gandhi) are happy to see Jaggu at the hospital, while others are excited about Jaggu's popularity.
 Jaggu meets everyone in the hospital, most of whom are occupied with concerns other than Giju Kaka's health.
 Jaggu is amused by the chaos around the family members and their different attitudes to the situation.
 Even in this difficult time, Prashant is busy with political endeavours and his plans to win a competition to prove himself to his boss, Babubhai.
 Meanwhile, Jayubhai, Prashant's and Jaggu's cousin from the village, is on his way with his uncle and aunt (Girja Prasad's older brother and sister-in-law) and other relatives.